ltsamaan/cse15l-lab-reports/lab5report.md

 # Part 1 – Debugging Scenario

-### Original Student Post :
+## Original Student Post :

 **What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?**

-Terminal on VS Code in my MacBook
+Terminal on VS Code Windows PC

 **Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.**

-I cannot compile or run NumberServer.java inside the server.
+I'm having trouble compiling and running ArrayTests.

 ![image](lab5rep.PNG)